 - Vitamin K antagonist:

-- Overlap non-heparin anticoagulant with VKA for ≥ 5 days until INR is in target range.
+- Continue non-heparin anticoagulant with VKA therapy for ≥ 5 days until INR is in target range.

 - In patients overlapping with argatroban and warfarin, INR ≥ 4 should be observed for 2 consecutive days before argatroban is stopped.